batcholi/Archean_wiki/src/components/computers/Router.md

 It requires a low-voltage power supply to operate and consumes 50 watts.

+> - It is not possible to have multiple separate router networks connected to different ports of the same computer.
+A computer can only interface with one unified router network, but this network may include an unlimited number of chained routers.

 # Usage
 When the router is powered on and connected to components, it allows assigning aliases to components via a three-dimensional visual interface, which can later be used to identify these components from computer code.